projg2/python-guide/helper.rst

 - ``python_get_PYTHON_CONFIG`` that outputs the absolute path to the ``python-config`` executable.

-Additionally, the following boolean helper is provided:
+EAPIs prior to 8 provided the following boolean helper that must not be used in EAPI 8 or newer:

-- ``python_is_python3`` that returns true (0) if the current interpreter implements a variant of Python 3, false (1) if Python 2.
+- ``python_is_python3`` that returns true (0) if the current interpreter implements a variant of Python 3 (i.e. always).

 Note that all paths provided by getters include the offset-prefix (``${EPREFIX}``) already and they are not suitable to passing